What Drugs Interact With Vivitrol?

 Before taking Vivitrol, be sure to tell your doctor about any medications, including supplements, you are currently taking.
 This may require adjustments to your treatment.

-Here are drugs that Vivitrol may interact with:
+Below are the drugs that Vivitrol may interact with.

 Opioid Pain And Cough Relievers